tarikfp/react-native-testing/README.md

 - msw (1.0.0)

-## ❓ I do not get why this repo exist
+## ❓ I don't get why this repo exists

 To have better context about the repo, you can start by reading this [compherensive article.](https://medium.com/gitconnected/testing-react-native-with-react-query-and-zustand-d957c2a40b73)